IamSreeman/IamSreeman.github.io/_posts/2024-07-10-an-ontological-argument-for-fundamental-physics.md

 ― <a href="https://en.wikipedia.org/wiki/Frank_Wilczek" target="_blank">Frank Wilczek</a>

 What they did is define the state with no particles in [semiclassical gravity](https://en.wikipedia.org/wiki/Semiclassical_gravity){:target="_blank"} as "nothing".
 Then, they try to argue that this "nothing" is a [false vacuum](https://en.wikipedia.org/wiki/False_vacuum){:target="_blank"} and that this "nothing" decays to a true vacuum that contains particles.
 But what philosophers call "nothing" is very different.
 We can't already assume the existence of these 2 things: 1) laws of physics (in their case, semiclassical gravity) and 2) spacetime.
 When philosophers say nothing, even these things are not allowed.
+They also didn't work in quantum gravity but just in the semiclassical gravity approximation.

 Let me quote Sean M. Carroll's criticism of Wilczek, Hawking etc from his [1802.02231](https://arxiv.org/abs/1802.02231){:target="_blank"},